aperturerobotics/starpc/README.md

 ## Support

-Starpc is built & supported by Aperture Robotics, LLC.

-Community contributions and discussion are welcomed!
+Community contributions are welcomed!

-Please open a [GitHub issue] with any questions / issues.
+Please file a [GitHub issue] and/or [Join Discord] with any questions.

 [GitHub issue]: https://github.com/aperturerobotics/starpc/issues/new